Visa policy of Mauritania: Visa exemption

 Holders of diplomatic and service passports issued to nationals of Brazil, Bulgaria, China, Egypt, Guinea-Bissau, Iran, Morocco and Turkey do not require a visa for Mauritania.

 Nationals of any country with a diplomatic passport except Italy do not require a visa.

+Obtaining a visa

 Visa on arrival

-Holders of passports issued by any country can obtain a visa on arrival at Nouakchott–Oumtounsy International Airport.
-Nationals of Syria require a prior approval from the Direction General of National Security.
+Holders of passports issued by any country can obtain a visa on arrival at any international airport, such as Nouakchott–Oumtounsy International Airport, as well as any land border crossing.
+However, according to Timatic, nationals of Syria are ineligible to obtain a visa on arrival, and must obtain prior confirmation from the Direction General of National Security (DGSN) in order to enter Mauritania.